massgravel/massgrave.dev/index.md

 | KMS38           | Windows 10-11-Server | Until the year 2038                             |
 | Online KMS      | Windows / Office     | 180 Days.
 Lifetime Activation With Renewal Task |

-For more details, use the respective activation's details in Doc.
+For more details, use the respective activation details in Doc.

 ------------------------------------------------------------------------